ddspringle/framework-one-secure-auth/README.md

 * NEW!
 Uses keyring stored on disk to load encryption keys instead of hard-coded in the Application.cfc
 * NEW!
 Includes functions for reading, writing and generating a random keyring file
 * NEW!
 Includes functions for checking for, adding, removing and importing blocked IP's
+* NEW!
+Includes functions for checking for, adding, removing and importing watched IP's and managing watched/blocked IPs by catching common parameter tampering/sql injection attacks

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and is a good basic starting point if you need to create a secure application using fw/1.

 This code has since been expanded multiple times to include additional functionality not shown during the initial presentation.
-More details on how (and why) these security functions work and are important can be gleaned from reading the ColdFusion Security documents on [CFDocs](http://cfdocs.org/security) or from reviewing the SecurityService.cfc in /model/services/ which has been expanded for content.
+More details on how (and why) these security functions work and are important can be gleaned from reading the ColdFusion Security documents on [CFDocs](http://cfdocs.org/security) and from reviewing the SecurityService.cfc in /model/services/ which has been expanded for content.

 ## Compatibility